xfdingustc/cwac-camera/README.markdown

 ### Controlling the Names and Locations of Output Files

-There are a series of methods that you can override on `SimpleCameraHost` to control where photos and videoes are stored once taken.
-These methods will be called for each `takePicture()` or `startRecording()` call, so you can create customized results for each distint photo or video.
+There are a series of methods that you can override on `SimpleCameraHost` to control where photos and videos are stored once taken.
+These methods will be called for each `takePicture()` or `startRecording()` call, so you can create customized results for each distinct photo or video.

 Specifically: